 Thomas Hutchinson and Lodema Pearl Christofferson Adamson: Tom was the third and youngest of Alexander’s sons to live in Highland, born October 26, 1878.
 He moved here after 1910 and before 1918, when he registered for the WWI draft as a Highland resident.
 Pearl was born April 15, 1881 in Springerville, Arizona.
 They were parents of at least five children: Violet, Henry C, Norma May, Thomas Wayne and Maurice Boyd.
 They were in Highland for the censuses of 1920 and 1930 but were living in American Fork in 1940.
 Pearl died May 18, 1964 and Tom followed on July 2, 1968.

 Virgil Myers and Helen Gardner Adamson: The sixth child of David Hutchison and Jessie Diantha Myers Adamson, was born July 19, 1914 in Highland.
 He graduated from American Fork High School then worked for two years at a CCC camp in the Moon Lake area.
 He then married Helen Gardner, who was born in Lovell, Wyoming May 23, 1916, a daughter of Agnus C and Mary Whipple Gardner.
-They first lived on the Alpine highway in a home belonging to Eph and Alta Nash (#96 on the 1958 Highland map), then built a basement home in the creek bottom (#73 on the 1958 Highland map) They had one son, Edwin Virgil (Ted, Teddy), born in 1938.
+They first lived on the Alpine highway in a home belonging to Eph and Alta Nash (#96 on the 1958 Highland map - interactive, larger), then built a basement home in the creek bottom (#73 on the 1958 Highland map - interactive, larger) They had one son, Edwin Virgil (Ted, Teddy), born in 1938.

 Virgil worked for Utah Poultry for thirty-five years and for American Fork City for ten years.
 He served in many callings in the LDS church, including seven years as a temple ordnance worker.
 He died March 2, 2007 in American Fork at ninety-two years of age.